The Dashboard 2.0 feature (currently in BETA) is available from all published reading lists in Talis Aspire Reading

 When I add up the individual usage (clicks) of each item on my list, the sum is less than the total clicks of my list... why is that?

 This is because the total clicks figure includes clicks for items that were clicked during the selected date range being investigated on the Analytics dashboard, however, the item has now been removed from your reading list.

-Why does the item's clicks not match the digitisation views statistics?
+Why do the item's clicks not match the digitisation views statistics?

-This is because the digitisation may have been viewed via the Online Resource button and not by clicking the title of the item.
+This is because the digitisation may have been viewed via the View Online button and not by clicking the title of the item.

-Are clicks via the Online Resource button picked up in Dashboard statistics?
+Are clicks via the View Online button picked up in Dashboard statistics?

 Can I export the dashboard analytics?

 Exports are not available from the Dashboard.
 The Dashboard is designed as a tool to be used not just for analytics, but improving the reading list itself.

 I've been checking data on a newly rolled over list but my clicks are not displaying in the dashboard?